jaasminew/comm4190_S25_Research_Paper/README.md

 The study begins with a literature review to assess the current state of research and practice.
 Building on this foundation, I conducted multiple rounds of testing using a variety of LLMs to evaluate their effectiveness across different marketing scenarios.
 The goal is to derive insights into the present capabilities and limitations of LLMs in AI-driven marketing, and to identify practical ways they can support business needs more effectively.

+All the testing codes are kept in the llm-testing folders.
+Please refer to it if you would like to know more details.

 [Final Paper](finalPaper.ipynb)

 [Bibliography](bibliography.ipynb)